pashtetGP/optconvert/README.md

 ![CLI example](https://github.com/pashtetGP/optconvert/raw/master/cli_example.png)

-Everyone who works with mathematical optimization problems knows what pain in the *** it can be to convert problems from one file format into another.
+Everyone who works with mathematical optimization problems knows what a pain it is to convert problems from one file format into another.
 Often ad-hoc solutions for the specific test set must be created to read the instances.